 Senate Appropriations Committee Approves $16.7 Million for East-West Center

-Washington, D.C. – Today, U.S. Senator Brian Schatz (D-Hawai‘i), a member of the Senate Appropriations Committee, announced that the Committee approved $16.7 million in federal funding for the East-West Center.
-Senator Schatz worked to ensure continued federal funding levels for the East-West Center, which directly supports the U.S. rebalance to the Asia-Pacific through cooperative study, research, and dialogue with countries in the region, and to increase funding $5.9 million above the President's budget.
+WASHINGTON – Today, the Senate Appropriations Committee approved $16.7 million in federal funding for the East-West Center.
+U.S. Senator Brian Schatz (D-Hawai‘i), a member of the Appropriations Committee, worked to maintain federal funding levels for the East-West Center, which directly supports the U.S. rebalance to the Asia Pacific through cooperative study, research, and dialogue with countries in the region.

 “As we work through the appropriations process this year, Hawai‘i continues to do well,” said Senator Schatz.
 “The East-West Center has been key to building personal relationships in a region where they are essential to getting things done.
 These federal funds are an investment that will help us deepen our relationships, strengthen our national security, improve regional cooperation, and ensure Hawai‘i continues to play a major role in the rebalance to the Asia Pacific.”

 The president requested just $10.8 million for the East-West Center in his budget for FY 2017.
 As a member of the committee, Senator Schatz worked with his colleagues to keep funding levels at $16.7 million.